grz0zrg/wui/README.md

 <a name="form"></a>
 ### Form ###

-The form widget is a powerful feature allowing to design complete 'settings' panel and things requiring form elements, quickly, easily, integrate high level functionalities, it accept standard HTML5 form elements and WUI_Input, WUI_RangeSlider, WUI_DropDown.
+The form widget is a powerful feature allowing to design complete 'settings' panel and things requiring form elements with coherent styling, quickly, easily with integration of some high level functionalities (such as hide/show items group), it accept standard HTML5 form elements and WUI_Input, WUI_RangeSlider, WUI_DropDown.

+See the demo page for a detailed example of configuration options.

 *Methods*: